Black Friday is growing in importance around the world.

 By taking over much of the “grunt work", automation gives your team more freedom to create high-impact Black Friday promotions.

 Automation tools like the ones offered by Omnia help your teams make faster, smarter pricing decisions.
+And while the tools give your organization superpowers every day of the year, those powers are especially pronounced on Black Friday.

 Interested in testing out retail automation this Black Friday?